vasumahesh1/LSystem_WebGL/README.md

 Collision Checking is accurate but not fully accurate.
 Because:

 - I treat branches as lines, depending on collision distance, branches can touch each other.
 But won't cross.
-- There is a start offset and an end offset for each Branch (hence the dotted view) if a branch come in between that it may fail.
+- There is a start offset and an end offset for each Branch (hence the dotted view) if a branch comes in between that gap, it may fail.
 But we can always lower the offset.
 Currently a branch line starts from 0.05 till 0.95 (if the length is 1).
 So, there is a gap of 0.1 there.

-So far I couldn't find any collisions despite knowning that there is a loop hole, I couldnt find one.

 Branch collisions can also be used artistically, we can set the min distance for collisions really high and get sparsely separated branches.